 The diagram above explains the key steps in the work planning and career development cycle.

-The work planning and career development cycle commences on 1 April in a given year and runs through to 31 March the following year.
+The work planning and career development cycle commences at the beginning of each year.

 During each cycle have regular conversations with your manager and update/annotate your work objectives and development plan to record progress, achievements and feedback.